frc1511/Teaching-Resources/lessons/hello-world.md

 ```java
 System.out.println("Hello World");
 ```
-What this line does it put what's between the parentheses onto the screen.
-In this case `"Hello World"`, which is what we see when we run the program.
+This line puts what's between the parentheses onto the screen.
+In this case, `"Hello World"`, which is what we see when we run the program.

 At the end of every statement, we put a semicolon `;` to tell the computer that our statement is complete.